Best gold ETFs: Top funds for investing in gold

 Some investors also argue that, unlike stocks, valuations for gold can be tricky to estimate.
 There are no earnings nor cash flow metrics to analyze.
 Similarly, gold is a non-yielding asset, a turn-off for those looking for passive income like dividends.

 In 2021, many gold funds decreased in value as investors sold gold to purchase riskier assets amidst a boom in the stock and cryptocurrency markets.
-Now as stocks have entered bear territory in 2022, gold returns have slowly started to pick back up as investors are turning back to the metal for stability.
+Now, as concerns about persistent inflation and a possible recession grow, gold returns have slowly started to pick back up as investors are turning back to the metal for stability.
 Investors should be wary of these swings in valuation as market conditions change.

 Depending on the type of assets you own, profits from selling gold ETFs can be taxed as collectibles rather than ordinary investments, potentially raising the tax rate you pay.
 These rules only apply for holdings outside tax-advantaged accounts like a 401(k) or an IRA.